helenacuesta/multif0-estimation-polyvocals/README.md

-# Multi-f0 Estimation in Vocal Polyphonic Recordings
+# Multi-F0 Estimation in Vocal Polyphonic Recordings

 This README file is a work in progress.
 We start by stating the order that the user should follow when running the code.

-1. *data_augmentation*: pitch-shifting the individual audio recordings for the three datasets.
-This is an automated process and if you plan to use other data the code needs to be adapted to it.
-This script also converts annotations in text format (.f0 files) into jams format.
+1. ```data_augmentation```: first applying some corrections to the pYIN annotations of BC and BSQ datasets.
+Then, convert all annotation files (either f0 files or csv files) to **jams** for convenience.
+Finally, pitch-shifting the individual audio recordings for all datasets.
+All the code is specific for the datasets used in the original project.
+If using other data, it needs to be adapted to the new formats.

+2. ```config```: this script helps making the data preparation easier.
+It covers the basics of the structure of each dataset: song names, singers,

-2. *0_setup*: create the dataset structure, and create audio mixtures and associated annotations.
+3. ```0_setup```: using the info from ```config```, this script creates the whole dataset structure, and generates the audio mixtures and associated annotations for further processing.
+It's the first step of data preparation, before feature computation.
+Use the mtracks

+4. ```1_prep```: feature and target computation from all audio mixtures

 3. *1_prep*: create the input features (HCQT+Phase differentials) and targets (blurred activation map) and also the json file with the data splits: train, test, validation.